How to Find the Best Answers for the PMP® Exam Questions to Become a Certified PMP

 - 4. Technique: Use your brain to answer the PMP exam questions

 - 5. Technique: Start bottom up for long PMP exam questions

 - 6. Technique: Read Last sentence first when answering a long PMP exam question

 There is of course, no single, correct approach to analyzing the questions but there are several concepts and techniques that you should know.

-The PMI strives to improve project management environments in such a way that in the future all projects will always be executed in the most ideal circumstances.
-This is the way the PMBOK® Guide has been written and it is also the basis for which to answer the questions.
+The Project Management Institute (PMI)® strives to improve project management environments in such a way that in the future all projects will always be executed in the most ideal circumstances.
+This is the way A Guide to the Project Management Body of Knowledge (PMBOK® Guide) has been written and it is also the basis for which to answer the questions.
 Answer them from the perspective of the PMBOK® Guide, not from your own experiences.
 When in doubt, the PMBOK® Guide wins.

 Concept: A Project Manager is proactive

 As a project manager you should never let a small problem linger to ensure it doesn’t become a larger issue.
 When a problem is presented you should analyze it, define the various options that are available to you, and then select the response that best addresses the root cause.
 For our example above, the best answer would therefore be to address the personality conflict with the two team members directly and not try and solve it in a roundabout way by holding a team-building exercise.